I started SeeBoundless with a simple but powerful question: what if visual storytelling could be at the heart of communication strategies?

 2016

-The goal of this project was never to chase headlines or be the “first” — it was to explore how immersive storytelling could deepen our understanding of a changing planet.
+The goal of any new project was never to chase headlines or be the “first” — it was to explore how immersive storytelling could deepen our understanding of a changing planet.
 But after early conversations with the editors at The Weather Channel about the emerging potential of 360-degree VR, we found ourselves imagining a new kind of environmental journalism — one that could transport audiences directly into the heart of the climate story.

 That vision became reality in Iceland, where a few remarkable days with hydrologist and glaciologist Bergur Einarsson of the Icelandic Meteorological Office resulted in the world’s first VR film shot inside a glacier.